 Bedroom Sanctuaries

-Where you sleep affects how you restore.
+Where you sleep shapes how you restore.

-- Corner placement – Creates intimate zones
+- Corner placement – Creates an intimate, cocooned zone

-- Paired pieces – Balanced energy flow
+- Paired pieces – A balanced, harmonious energy

-- Gallery wall – Personal narrative space
+- Gallery wall – A personal narrative told in line and form

 The Healing Home Office